Try The Xbox This Spring...

 4. Place away from dense cover (shrubs, thickets) and woods.

-6. Perch areas near to the nestbox are a big plus.
+6. Perch areas near to the nest box are a big plus.
 These can be telephone poles, tomato stakes, small trees, etc.

-Spacing of nestboxes - if you have enough room for more than bluebird box, you need to put them about 250 to 300 feet apart.
+Spacing of Nest Boxes - if you have enough room for more than bluebird box, you need to put them about 250 to 300 feet apart.
 This is because bluebirds, like more nesting birds are territorial and will chase away other competing members of their own species.
 However, you CAN locate them closer together if the boxes are out of sight of each other.
 A good example is putting two boxes on opposite sides of the property with your house in between.

-Also, bluebird pairs need a minimum of 1 1/2 to 2 acres of suitable habitat around their nestbox in order to find sufficient food supplies.
+Also, bluebird pairs need a minimum of 1 1/2 to 2 acres of suitable habitat around their nest box in order to find sufficient food supplies.
 This doesn't mean that you have to have this much property in YOUR yard.
 It means that between your yard AND surrounding property there is the 1 1/2 to 2 acres of open land.

 Good types of bluebird habitats include farmland, golf courses, orchards, metro parks and state parks, large office parks, suburban neighborhoods with large yards (1-3 acres), and ranches.

-Different Designs Of Bluebird Houses
+Different Designs Of Bluebird Boxes

-Peterson house - this highly successful design was developed in Minnesota by Dick Peterson, and featpeterson box.jpgures a large, angled roof, angled sides, a small sloping floor, and a vertical, oblong hole instead of the traditional round one.
+Peterson Box - this highly successful design was developed in Minnesota by Dick Peterson, and featpeterson box.jpgures a large, angled roof, angled sides, a small sloping floor, and a vertical, oblong hole instead of the traditional round one.
 The advantages of this design are a) the slanted floor keeps the nest drier, b) the large, angled roof makes it harder for predators to reach the nest, c) ease of nest checks via the front panel which swings down.
-The disadvantages of this house are a) it's a complicated design to build requiring better than average tools and woodworking skills, b) the house is heavier than most other designs and trickier to mount, c) the house is NOT completely starling proof, as they are sometimes able to squeeze into the oval opening.
+The disadvantages of this box are a) it's a complicated design to build requiring better than average tools and woodworking skills, b) the box is heavier than most other designs and trickier to mount, c) the box is NOT completely starling proof, as they are sometimes able to squeeze into the oval opening.
 But, starlings don't prefer it as a nesting site and will usually go elsewhere.

 Use Of Predator Guards

-Metal baffles are best just below the nest boxIt is really CRITICAL that when you put up bluebird houses in your yard, that you protect the houses from climbing predators (how to mount bluebird houses will be discussed in the next section).
+Metal baffles are best just below the nest boxIt is really CRITICAL that when you put up bluebird boxes in your yard, that you protect the boxes from climbing predators (how to mount bluebird boxes will be discussed in the next section).
 Bluebirds are often the target of predators such as raccoons, squirrels, cats, snakes, and hawks.
 These animals are most often after the bluebird eggs and young.
 Raccoons are probably the biggest concern for most bluebird landlords, although cats and squirrels can be a concern in some cases.
 Snakes are not usually a problem in this part of the country.
 But, a good predator guard can solve the problem of snakes climbing the pole.
 Hawk attacks can not be prevented.

 The easiest and best type of predator guard to put on your pole is a cylindrical metal stove-pipe-shaped baffle with a metal top.
 The top has a hole in the middle which the bluebird pole goes through.
 The metal baffle will then rest on a collar or other form of "rest" which is clamped onto the pole.
 The baffle should be made out of galvanized steel or heavy duty aluminum.
 This will prevent squirrels or raccoons from chewing it and making it easier to climb.
 The cylinder should be pipe bafflebetween 6 and 8 inches in diameter for maximum effectiveness.
 The top of the baffle needs to be solid with minimal gaps between the baffle and pole.
 This is to prevent chipmunks or snakes from squeezing through the gap.